Ritam369/GFG-160-Problems-Solutions/README.md

 15. Day 15: Add Binary Strings
 16. Day 16: Anagram
 17. Day 17: Non Repeating Character
-18. Day 18.
-Search Pattern (KMP-Algorithm)
+18. Day 18: Search Pattern (KMP-Algorithm)
+19. Day 19: Min Chars to Add for Palindrome
+20. Day 20: Strings Rotations of Each Other
 ---

 ## 💡 **How to Contribute**